 Our program strives to provide a positive environment for all.
 However, at times a concern may arise.
-If you have any questions or concerns you cannot resolve with the teacher directly, please bring the concerns to the attention of the Preschool Coordinator or Early Childhood Administrator (listed on page 4) who will work through concerns with you.
+If you have any questions or concerns you cannot resolve with the teacher directly, please bring the concerns to the attention of either the Preschool Coordinator, the Child Services Coordinator or Early Childhood Administrator (listed on page 4) who will work through concerns with you.